Oregon City Transit Center

 TriMet transit center in Oregon City, Oregon, U.S.

 The Oregon City Transit Center is a TriMet transit center located at McLoughlin Blvd. and 11th Street in Oregon City, Oregon.
 The northwest end of the center is at McLoughlin Blvd. and the southeast end is at Main Street, while Moss Street and 11th Street run through the center and are restricted to buses only.
+It has bus stops on both sides of Moss Street and originally also had stops on both sides of 11th Street, but the westbound stop on 11th was removed in fall 2008.